Owned and managed by Borneo Divers, the Mabul Island Resort offers you world class macro diving opportunities in addition to the wonders of Sipadan.

 Resort diving includes:

-Dives (as detailed in the packages above), unlimited self-guided shore and night dives at the resort's house reef, boat rides to sites, experienced English-speaking divemaster (maximum 6 divers per DM), tanks, weights and weightbelts, drinking water, hot drinks, snacks.
+Dives (as detailed in the packages above), unlimited self-guided shore and night dives at the resort's house reef, boat rides to sites, experienced English-speaking divemaster (maximum 6 divers per DM), tanks, weights and weightbelts, drinking water, hot drinks, snacks and taxes.
 Diving excludes (mandatory, unless customer provides own):

 Extra boat dives (Mabul / Sipadan), night boat dives (Mabul, minimum 3 customers), scuba computer, nitrox fills for enriched air certified divers (approx. US$ 16 per tank), dive insurance, soft drinks.
 Unless otherwise stated, all the listed items need to be paid on arrival.